Pledge 29 – Utrecht

 - City: Utrecht

-In 2019, Utrecht signed two pledges to the European Pillar of Social Rights.
-On 15 February, the Deputy Mayor for Social Affairs, Maarten van Ooijen, who is also our vice-chair of the EUROCITIES Social Affairs Forum, signed a strong commitment to principle 19 (EPSR) on housing and assistance for the homeless.
-Then, on 18 October 2019, Utrecht pledged on principle 16 (EPSR), reaffirming its commitment to healthcare.
+Utrecht has committed to promote four principles of the European Pillar of Social Rights.
+In February 2019, the Deputy Mayor for Social Affairs, Maarten van Ooijen, now Chair of the EUROCITIES Social Affairs Forum, signed a strong commitment to principle 19 (EPSR) on housing and assistance for the homeless.

 Utrecht is committed to deliver a new strategy to prevent and combat homelessness as part of the city’s strategic approach for a Healthy Urban Living for Everyone.